z3by/vuepress-tools/packages/themes/vuepress-theme-default-prefers-color-scheme.md

 ## Styling

-To apply simple color overrides to the styling of the [default preset](https://github.com/tolking/vuepress-theme-default-prefers-color-scheme/blob/master/styles/palette.styl), In your `.vuepress/styles/palette.styl` file.
+Apply simple color overrides to the styling of the [default preset](https://github.com/tolking/vuepress-theme-default-prefers-color-scheme/blob/master/styles/palette.styl) in your `.vuepress/styles/palette.styl` file.

+Alternatively, set CSS Variables in your `.vuepress/styles/index.styl` file.

 **`$accentColor` and `$accentDarkColor` are best changed together**

+## Changelog

+This project uses semantic versioning and tracks changes in [CHANGELOG](CHANGELOG.md).

 ## License